decyphir/breach/README.md

 ## Install
 - Setup a C/C++ compiler using mex -setup
 - Run InstallBreach
-- Stop worrying about GiNaC
+- Stop worrying about GiNaC (if you got this error)
 - Add/save path to Breach folder
 - Run InitBreach